dockersamples/msbuild-2025-docker-qualcomm-lab/1-running-containers.md

 In this hands-on, you will complete the following objectives:

-- Run a simple container using a multi-architecture image
+- Run a simple container using a multi-platform image
 - Demonstrate cross-platform emulation by using a non-native container image
 - Use Docker Compose to launch several containers